John Cullerton: Controversy

 In May 2017, Cullerton intervened in a land dispute outside of his district when he advocated, on behalf of the Keefe Family Trust, to pave over a section of publicly owned wetland to build a 28 foot long driveway, which would require killing approximately 48 mature trees in a small old-growth forest.
 Despite the opposition and objections of the Village of Wilmette, the City of Evanston, the publicly operated Canal Shores Golf Course and numerous community organizations, Cullerton met with local officials on multiple occasions to argue in favor of a driveway to access a landlocked parcel so the Keefe Family Trust could build a subdivision of three houses.
 The parcel had been landlocked when the Keefe Family Trust purchased it.

 Professional career

 Cullerton served part-time as an Illinois state senator.
 Fagel Haber merged with Thompson Coburn LLP in 2007, and Cullerton continues as a partner, practicing in the areas of government relations, zoning, licensing, real estate tax assessment, and nonprofit law.

 Retirement

 Cullerton announced in November 2019 that he would officially retire and step down as Illinois Senate President in January 2020.

 Personal life

-Cullerton and his wife, Pam, have five children together: Maggie, John III, Garritt, Kyle, Josephine.
+Cullerton and his wife, Pam, have five children.